ibm-cloud-docs/cloud-databases/howto-manage-backups.md

 For backups information in the {{site.data.keyword.databases-for}} API, use the [`/deployments/{id}/backups`](https://cloud.ibm.com/apidocs/cloud-databases-api#get-currently-available-backups-from-a-deployment) endpoint to list the deployment's backups.
 Use the [`/backups/{backup_id}`](https://{DomainName}/apidocs/cloud-databases-api#get-information-about-a-backup) endpoint to get information about a specific backup.

-## Taking an On-demand Backup
+## Taking an on-demand backup

 On-demand backups are useful if you plan to make major changes to your deployment like scaling or removing databases, tables, collections.
-It can also be useful if you need to backup on a schedule.
+It can also be useful if you need to back up on a schedule.
 On-demand backups are kept for 30 days.

 Deployments come with free backup storage equal to their total disk space.
-If your backup storage utilization is greater than total disk space, each gigabyte is charged at an overage $0.03/month.
-Backups are compressed, so even if you use on-demand backups, most deployments will not ever go over the allotted credit.
+If your backup storage usage is greater than total disk space, each gigabyte is charged at an overage $0.03/month.
+Backups are compressed, so even if you use on-demand backups, most deployments will not exceed the allotted credit.
 {: .tip}

-To create a manual backup in the UI, visit the _Backups_ tab of your deployment then click **Back up now**.
+To create a manual backup in the UI, go to the _Backups_ tab of your deployment then click **Back up now**.
 A message is displayed that a backup is in progress, and an on-demand backup is added to the list of available backups.

 In the CLI, you trigger an on-demand backup with the [`cdb deployment-backup-now`](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#deployment-backup-now) command.
 ```